clement6494/project-devops-MARTINEZ-CONCHEZ/README.md

 ```
 ![image](images/3_thirdcommand.PNG)

-* It should have created the VM in VirtualBox
+* It should have created the VM in VirtualBox:

 ![image](images/3_vmcreated.PNG)